jandaschner/jandaschner.github.io/README.md

 your (explicit) consent in cases where you have given (explicit) consent to the processing;
 the necessity for the performance of your user contract, e.g. where Data is needed for a satisfactory use of the Product; or legitimate interests pursued by VisualHype or a third party, e.g. our use of cookies, plug-ins, or targeted advertising.
-Our legitimate interests include protecting you, VisualHype, or others from security threats or fraud, complying with all applicable laws, managing and improving our business (e.g. customer service, reporting) including possible corporate transactions (e.g. M&A), enabling users to share their and connect via their fitness experiences, and express all fitness and health-related opinions.
+Our legitimate interests include protecting you, me, or others from security threats or fraud, complying with all applicable laws, managing and improving the business (e.g. customer service, reporting) including possible corporate transactions (e.g. M&A), enabling users to share their and connect via their fitness experiences, and express all fitness and health-related opinions.

 #### 8.2 Security Measures

-We are committed to protecting your Data and implement appropriate technical and organizational security measures to protect it against any unauthorized or unlawful processing and against any accidental loss, destruction, or damage.
+I am committed to protecting your Data and implement appropriate technical and organizational security measures to protect it against any unauthorized or unlawful processing and against any accidental loss, destruction, or damage.
 Those security measures are constantly revised to comply with the latest technological developments.

 ### 9. Changes to the Privacy Policy